When God gives you a gift you have two choices: Use it for your own glory or share it for His glory. The latter is better.

 A more recent project, "Jody," that is based on a cadence theme familiar to each of the branches in the United States Armed Forces serves as a tribute to those who serve and have served to protect the freedoms we Americans enjoy.
 It is my hope that "Jody" will connect with servicemen and women as well as their families in a special way.
 Because it is reflective of the rigorous training that must precede combat, "Jody" will hopefully remind listeners of the people whose tireless effort and unquenchable spirit make it possible to live freely in the greatest country in the world.

+Yes.
 As God enables me, I play piano, synthesizer and drums.
 I also sing.
-I like playing and singing to God's glory.
+I like playing and singing to God's glory as part of a worship team.
 The special moments are when someone tells me that they were moved by what I was playing or singing.
 That's one way I sense the Spirit of God at work.

 I like the music of John Williams, Gabriel Faure, Maurice Ravel and Georges Bizet.
 I like the style of Lionel Richie, Michael MacDonald, Philip Bailey, Rod Temperton, Christopher Cross, Neil Sadaka, Neil Diamond and Dan Fogelberg.
 The vocal arrangements by Richard Carpenter of The Carpenters has inspired me.
 I listen to a variety of Christian artists, but I don't have a particular favorite.
 I also like the piano artistry of George Winston.